Facebook GlobalCoin: Facebook plans to launch its own digital currencies in the first quarter of next year, according with BBC News.

 However, Facebook may face greater difficulties in India, which has adopted a very hostile attitude towards virtual currency.

-The company has already held talks with the US Treasury Department, as well as money transfer businesses such as Union, to operational and regulatory those related to encryption.
+The company has already held talks with the US Treasury, as well as money transfer companies such as Western Union, to make business and regulatory issues on encryption.

 At first we heard about Facebook's ambitions last May, when it was mentioned that David Marcus, who previously served on the board of directors of Coinbase and chairman of PayPal from 2012 to 2014, led the company's new blockchain division.

-Reports suggest that the currency could be designed to be a “stable coin”, with a price linked to the currency of in an effort to minimize the volatility of its value.
+Reports suggest that the currency could be designed to be a "fixed coin", with a value pegged to the US currency in an effort to minimize its volatility.

 However, even without the instability that we find in most digital coins, Facebook will have to make a lot of effort to acquire the users who trust GlobalCoin since any new scandal would blur the public image of investors.